shaunmane/distributed-node/README.md

 ### Conclusion

 You have successfully set up and run both the producer and consumer services.
 The producer provides recipe data, and the consumer fetches and returns this data.
-This setup demonstrates basic microservice communication using Node.js and Fastify.
+This setup demonstrates basic microservice communication using Python and FastAPI.

 ### Additional Notes